web-widget/web-widget/packages/lifecycle-cache/README.md

 - `cacheKey` Must be a string or number
 - `value` The value to store
-- `httpOnly` Whether to use it only on the server side, the default is `true`
+- `httpOnly` Whether it is only readable on the server side, the default is `true`